BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 for Southwest Michigan small businesses.

-FREE 30-minute audit to show you what's possible — no pitch, no obligation.
+FREE 30-minute audit to show you what's
+possible: no pitch, no obligation.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━